robertlarue/microbots/README.md

     Replace ```<enter username here>``` with your username
     Replace ```<enter password here>``` with you password

-5. Then run the microbots script
+5. Then run the microbots script from a terminal
-   On Windows or Linux:
+   On all platforms:
     ```expect -f microbots```
-   On Linux only:
+   On Linux/OS X only:
    Make the script executable and run it
    `chmod 777 microbots`
    `./microbots`